wonambi-python/wonambi/docs/source/gui/notes.rst

 Wonambi allows you to add annotations to your signal, such as sleep staging and signal quality (epochwise), highlighted events, cycle markers and bookmarks.

-You must first create an Annotations File, by clicking on ``New Annotations``.
+You must first create an Annotation File, by clicking on ``New Annotations``.

 You will be asked to provide a rater name.
-Annotations Files are divided into separate raters.
+Annotation Files are divided into separate raters.
 Use the ``Annotations`` -> ``Rater`` menu to create new raters and switch between them.

 To load previously created annotations, click on ``Load Annotations``: